Colin Vogt - Co-Founder

 In addition to serving as President of The Red, I’m the owner and president of a leading job fair company in the United States, and I bring a love for creative thinking, idea sharing, promotions and events to my role at The Red!
 I am a dedicated mom to three wolfdogs, a high-content named Yicha, and two mid-contents named Theran and Ayoni.
 I rescued my low content rescue Porter (who has since gone over the rainbow bridge) after his former owner kept him on a chain for the first six years of his life.
 He ended up changing my life.
 He is responsible for planting the first seed about The Red Riding Hood Rescue Project!
 In addition to my wolfdogs, I’m also a mom to two awesome human kids, two normal puppy dogs, and three cats!
 My heart is full!

 I am a twelve-year board member and past president of the Humane Society of Boone County (HSBC).
 I’m currently the Executive Director (paid position) at HSBC.
-I’ve successfully raised over one million dollars in cash and donations for HSBC, and I have many years of corporate experience.
 I’m a companion to Kaya (thirteen) and Anna (six), and many, many mutts.

 CPDT-KA, CBCC-KA, KPA-CTP, CSAT